ankaAR/bestiario5e/_creatures/githyanki-knight.md

 ***Multiataque.*** The githyanki makes two silver greatsword attacks.

-***Silver Greatsword.*** Melee Weapon Attack: +9 al ataque, alcance 5 pies, un objetivo.
+***Silver Greatsword.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
 Impacto: 13 (2d6 + 6) slashing damage plus 10 (3d6) psychic damage.
 This is a magic weapon attack.
 On a critical hit against a target in an astral body (as with the astral projection spell), the githyanki can cut the silvery cord that tethers the target to its material body, instead of dealing damage.